SHZyontz/Cache-Simulator/README.md

 ## Two Level Cache:

+    The two caches have a write-through relationship, so things that exist in L1 do not exist in L2 and vice versa.

    ### Input:
   L1 cache size, L1 associativity, L1 cache ejection policy, L1 block size, L2 cache size, L2 associativity, L2 cache ejection policy, trace file